kateharborne/SimSpin.jl/docs/src/index.md

 For the installation procedure of the SimSpin package please follow the installation instructions on the package's [*README*](https://github.com/kateharborne/SimSpin-Julia).

 Once installed, a simple procedure of four steps is required to take an observation and generate a datacube:
-1. Create a telescope.
-In this example we will use the default SAMI telescope constructor.
-The IFU() constructor can alternatively be used to create any generic IFU.
+1. Create a telescope object.
+This specifies the field of view to be used, the aperture shape, etc. In this example we will use the default SAMI telescope constructor.
+Alternatively, the IFU() constructor can be used to create any generic IFU.

     ```
         > telescope = SimSpin.SAMI()
     ```

-2. Read in the simulation data
+2. Read in the simulation's particle data

     ```
         > sim_data = SimSpin.sim_data("path/to/SimSpin/example/SimSpin_example.hdf5")
     ```

-3. Create an observation.
+3. Create an observation object.
 This specifies the observational redshift, inclination and virial radius of the galaxy.

     ```
-    > obs = SimSpin.Observation(0.05, 70, 200)
+        > observation = SimSpin.Observation(0.05, 70, 200)
     ```

-4. Build the datacube using all the previous elements as follows.
+4. Build the datacube as a combination of a telescope, an observation and the galaxy particle data.

     ```
-    > datacube = SimSpin.build_datacube(sim_data, obs, telescope)
+        > datacube = SimSpin.build_datacube(sim_data, observation, telescope)
     ```

 ## Functions